-- Therapeutic Learning Support Team
+- Interventions' Team

+- Head of Therapies

 - Family Adviser

-- Behaviour Specialist

-- Communication Specialist
+- Nurture Leader Communication Specialist

-- Parent Support and Training
+- Parent Support and Training Careers Advisor

-- Job Coaching

 If there is anything that you require, please contact the school.

 4.3 What should I do if I think my child needs support from one of these services?